Swiip/generator-gulp-angular/README.md

 ### Use Gulp tasks

 * `gulp` or `gulp build` to build an optimized version of your application in `/dist`
-* `gulp watch` to launch a server with livereload capacities on your source files
+* `gulp serve` to launch a browser sync server on your source files
 * `gulp serve:dist` to launch a server on your optimized application
 * `gulp wiredep` to fill bower dependencies in your `.html` file(s)
 * `gulp test` to launch your unit tests with Karma